alexdaffern/free-genai-bootcamp-2025/sentence-constructor/deepseek/prompt.md

 ## Formatting Instructions

-The formatted output will generally contain three parts:
+The formatted output will only contain three parts:

 - vocab table
-- vocab table
 - sentence structure
 - clues and considerations

+Do NOT add sentences before and after.
+Just include the nessecary.

 ### Vocab Table
 - the table only includes nouns, verbs, adverbs, adjectives
 - the table of vocab should only have the following columns: Finnish and English
 - Do not provide particles in the vocab table, student needs to figure out the correct particles to use
+- Only include words that were written incorrectly

 ### Conjugation Table
 - Include conjugation endings needed in Finnish and the adverb in English in two columns